radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 LDAP data sources defined for RadiantOne are contained in <RLI_HOME>/vds_server/datasources/ldap.xml.
 Database data sources are contained in <RLI_HOME>/vds_server/datasources/database.xml, and custom data sources are contained in <RLI_HOME>/vds_server/datasources/custom.xml.

-><span style="color:red">**IMPORTANT NOTE – one of the main purposes of having a data source defining the connection is to isolate the connection string from the metadata files (.dvx and .orx).
+>[!warning] one of the main purposes of having a data source defining the connection is to isolate the connection string from the metadata files (.dvx and .orx).
 It is strongly recommended that you use generic data source names that can remain (be relevant) as you migrate from a development to production environment where you only need to change the connection information.
 In addition, there are reserved characters that should not be used in data source names which are spaces, commas, brackets or parenthesis, colons, and the word “domain”.**

 ### To Import Data Sources

 If you have existing data sources defined ([exported](#to-export-data-sources) from another instance of RadiantOne) and you would like to import those, from the Main Control Panel > Settings Tab > Server Backend section click on the sub-section representing the types of data sources you want to import (LDAP Data Sources, Database Data Sources or Custom Data Sources).
 On the right side, click **Import**.
 Browse to the XML file containing the data source definitions that you have exported from another RadiantOne server and click **OK**.

-><span style="color:red">**IMPORTANT NOTE – if a data source in the import file has the same name as an existing data source, the existing data source is overwritten by the one you are importing.**
+>[!warning] if a data source in the import file has the same name as an existing data source, the existing data source is overwritten by the one you are importing.

 ### To Export Data Sources